Wheest/wheest.github.io/_posts/2025-06-30-clang_assembler.md

 The code path for these two sources was similar enough that we could have a single `compile` function that passed all the configuration flags for our usecase.

 However, for a new feature, I was generating assembly files directly and wanted to assemble them into an object file.
-This post briefly explains how I got this working and how you can use you can use the `clang` libraries to assemble assembly files in C++.
+This post briefly explains how I got this working and how you can use the `clang` libraries to assemble assembly files in C++.

 <!--more-->